Is It Safe to Leave Your Slow Cooker Unattended?

 It’s okay to leave your slow cooker unattended, but it’s best to check its manual to be sure you know what the manufacturer suggests.

-Most of them will indicate exactly how long you can leave it plugged in and turned on.
+Most will indicate exactly how long you can leave it plugged in and turned on.
 You can even leave it on overnight for a delicious breakfast, as long as the manual doesn’t say otherwise.

 8. Throw That Old Slow Cooker Away

 Older slow cookers don’t perform as well anymore, and they may even pose safety hazards.
-It’s best to appreciate the old slow cookers for what they were but invest in a new one for your home.
+It’s best to appreciate the old, slow cookers for what they were but invest in a new one for your home.

 9. Don’t Exceed Your Slow Cooker’s Maximum on Time

-The maximum amount of time you can leave your slow cooker plugged in and switched on varies from one model to the next.
+The maximum time you can leave your slow cooker plugged in and switched on varies from one model to the next.
 You can leave some slow cookers on for up to 24 hours, but manufacturers typically recommend leaving them on between eight and twelve hours.

 Any longer, and you risk a potential fire or mechanical problem.